OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

 As a rule of thumb, transactions will follow a request-response model: if a transaction has had a request and a response, it is complete.

-But if a protocol has situations where a request or response won’t expect or generate a message from its counter-part, it is also possible to have uni-directional transactions.
+But if a protocol has situations where a request or response won’t expect or generate a message from its counterpart, it is also possible to have uni-directional transactions.
 In such cases, transaction is set to complete at the moment of creation.